 Besides teaching both historical and systematic theology at DTS, Dr. Svigel is actively engaged in teaching and writing for a broader evangelical audience.
 His passion for a Christ-centered theology and life is coupled with a penchant for humor, music, and writing.
 Dr. Svigel comes to DTS after working for several years in the legal field as well as serving as a writer with the ministry of Insight for Living.
 His books and articles range from text-critical studies to juvenile fantasy.
-He and his wife, Stephanie, have three children: Sophie, Lucas, and Nathan.
+He and his wife, son is a university professor.

+Stephanie, have three children: Sophie, Lucas, and Nathan.